Couples therapy: Oxytocin

-There has been interest in using oxytocin during therapy sessions, although this is still largely experimental and somewhat controversial.love hormone Some researchers have argued oxytocin has a general enhancing effect on all social emotions, since intranasal administration of oxytocin also increases envy and Schadenfreude.
+There has been interest in using oxytocin during therapy sessions, although this is still largely experimental and somewhat controversial.
+Some researchers have argued oxytocin has a general enhancing effect on all social emotions, since intranasal administration of oxytocin also increases envy and Schadenfreude.
 Also, oxytocin has the potential for abuse in confidence tricks.

-Popularized methodologies

-Although results are almost certainly significantly better when professional guidance is utilized, numerous attempts to make the methodologies generally available via self-help books and other media are available (see especially family therapy).
-In recent years, self-help books have become increasingly popularized and published as e-books available on the web, or through content articles on blogs and websites.
-The challenges for individuals utilizing these methods are most commonly associated with those of other self-help therapies or self-diagnosis.

-Using modern technologies such as Skype VoIP conferencing to interact with practitioners is also becoming increasingly popular for the added accessibility as well as discarding any existing geographic barriers.
-Entrusting the performance and privacy of these technologies may pose concerns despite the convenient structure, especially compared to the comfort of in-person meetings.

-With gay and bisexual clients
+A randomized, double-blind, placebo-controlled study involving couples affected by substance misuse found that oxytocin reduced physiological stress responses in women during conflict discussions but did not significantly improve conflict resolution behaviors or communication outcomes.
+These findings suggest that while oxytocin may influence stress regulation, additional research is needed before it can be considered an effective therapeutic intervention for couples therapy.

+Outside of heteronormativity

 Differing psychological theories play an important role in determining how effective relationship counseling is, especially when it concerns gay and bisexual clients.
 Some experts tout cognitive behavioral therapy as the tool of choice for intervention, while many rely on acceptance and commitment therapy or cognitive analytic therapy.
 One major progress in this area is the fact that "marital therapy" is now referred to as "couples therapy" in order to include individuals who are not married or those who are engaged in same-sex relationships.
 Most relationship issues are shared equally among couples regardless of sexual orientation, but LGBT clients additionally have to deal with heteronormativity, homophobia, biphobia, and both socio-cultural and legal discrimination.
 Individuals may experience relational ambiguity from being in different stages of the coming out process or having an HIV serodiscordant relationship.
 Often, same-sex couples do not have as many role models of successful relationships as opposite-sex couples.
 In many jurisdictions, committed LGBT couples desiring a family are denied access to assisted reproduction, adoption and fostering, leaving them childless, feeling excluded, other, and bereaved.
 There may be issues with gender role socialization that do not affect opposite-sex couples.

 A significant number of men and women experience conflict surrounding homosexual expression within a mixed-orientation marriage.
-Couple therapy may include helping the clients feel more comfortable and accepting of same-sex feelings, and to explore ways of incorporating same-sex and opposite-sex feelings into life patterns.
-Although a strong gay identity identity was associated with difficulties in marital satisfaction, viewing same-sex activities as compulsive facilitated commitment to the marriage and to monogamy.
+Couple therapy may include helping the clients feel more comfortable and accepting of same-sex feelings and to explore ways of incorporating same-sex and opposite-sex feelings into life patterns.
+Although a strong gay identity was associated with difficulties in marital satisfaction, viewing same-sex activities as compulsive facilitated commitment to the marriage and to monogamy.

+Research has also emphasized the importance of providing affirming and culturally competent therapy to clients in consensually non-monogamous (CNM) relationships.
+Studies indicate that therapists who demonstrate knowledge on CNM relationships and avoid pathologizing clients' relationship structures are associated with more positive therapeutic experiences.
+In contrast, biased and uninformed therapeutic practices have been linked to poorer treatment experiences and ending therapy early.